haoran119/c-cpp/学习笔记之C-C++/README.md

         * Removing consecutive whitespace with `std::cin >> std::ws`
         * Ignoring all leftover characters on the line of input with `cin.ignore(std::numeric_limits<std::streamsize>::max(), '\n');`
 * Example
-    * The following example demonstrates how to use getline function to read user's input and how to process file line by line.
+    * The following example demonstrates how to use getline function to read user's input and how to process file `line by line`.
 ```c++
 #include <string>
 #include <iostream>